bnfour/dotnet-telegram-forwarder/readme.md

 * `200 OK` if everything is indeed OK and message should be expeted to be delivered via the bot
 No further actions from the client required.
 * `400 Bad Request` if the user request is malformed and cannot be processed
-Client should check that the request is well-formed and meet the specifications, and retry with the fixed request.
+Client should check that the request is well-formed and meets the specifications, and retry with the fixed request.
 * `404 Not Found` if supplied token is not present in the database
 Client should check that the token they provided is valid and has not been removed or changed, and retry with the correct one.
 * `429 Too Many Requests` if current limit of sent messages is exhausted